sofwerx/swx-devops/README.md

 The "glue" of this harness is currently in the `.bashrc` file.

-The `swx` command provides the interface to the functions that interact with this devops harness:

-    $ swx
-    Usage: swx {command}
-      gpg         - Interact with your gpg-agent
-      dm          - Manage dm (docker-machines)
-      environment - Source project-lifecycle environment variables
-      secrets     - Deal with secrets/ folder
-      tf          - Run Terraform for a project-lifecycle

 This will eventually get broken out into a script directory tree as simplicity demands it.

 ## `shell.bash`